Welcome Home to Alaska Pacific University!

 Honoring The Dena’ina People

 The APU main campus sits on the traditional homelands of the Dena’ina people.
-We seek to honor this heritage with our commitment to place-based learning, celebration of community and traditional, and good stewardship of this land.
+We seek to honor this heritage with our commitment to place-based learning, celebration of community and tradition, and good stewardship of this land.
 Throughout campus, students and visitors alike will see and feel our commitment to honoring the Dena’ina people.

 A Community Gathering Place